bluefalcon26/docker-rails/README.md

 For more info, see http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo

 # Troubleshooting
-* If you get an error from chown, you probably have selinux on.
+* If you get a permissions error from chown, you probably have selinux on.
 Try

-    `chcon -Rt svirt_sandbox_file_t /path/to/yourRailsApp`
+    `sudo chcon -Rt svirt_sandbox_file_t /path/to/yourRailsApp`